mdenault/Salesforce-Native-Data-Dictionary/README.md

 ### Assign permissions

 The project comes with two permission sets, "Data Dictionary - Read Only" and "Data Dictionary - Modify All".

+There is an App ("Data Dictionary") that you can grant access to via Setup > Manage Apps, or add the Tabs for the Data Dictionary objects to your own apps where appropriate.

 ### Do a test run